eslint/rfcs/designs/2019-move-to-async-api/README.md

 - Waiting the previous call internally.

-The access of the cache file finishes regardless of the progress of the iterator that the method returned.
-It means that API users cannot know when the file access finished.
-On the other hand, because `LinterShell` objects know when the file access finished, it can execute the next call at the proper timing.
+It will work fine in a thread.
 However, the `LinterShell` objects cannot know the existence of other threads and processes that write the cache file.

 The current way has a smaller risk than the alternatives.

 ## Related Discussions